clabroche/stack-monitor/README.md

 There is an electron too in [Release page](https://github.com/clabroche/stack-monitor/releases/latest) (BETA)

-If you change a variable in conf, the corresponding service restart.
+If you change a variable in conf after execution, the corresponding service restart.

 ## Screenshots
 ![Menu](https://raw.githubusercontent.com/clabroche/stack-monitor/master/README/1.png)